TURTLEGROOVE Logo

 Why is it so hard to turn an old hoodie into a new one?
 It is both due to the recycling method used and the nature of the fibers used.
 Recycling can either be mechanical or chemical, and this determines which garments can be recycled.

 Mechanical recycling, or the shredder method, is the most common and affordable.
 It involves giant machines that tear fabric apart to reclaim the fibers.
-The input can be materials from outside the textile industry, such as fabrics from within the industry, or PET water bottles in the case of polyester.
+The input can be materials from outside the textile industry.
+It can include fabrics from within the industry.
+It can also include PET water bottles in the case of polyester.
 Through a violent process that breaks the fibers, the output is shorter and weaker fibers.
-The recycled fibers have lower tensile strength and cannot be recycled at end-of-life unless mixed with virgin materials.
+The recycled fibers have lower tensile strength.
+They cannot be recycled at end-of-life unless mixed with virgin materials.
 This is why you rarely see 100% mechanically recycled cotton.
-In most cases, the cotton fibers are blended with virgin fibers to give them enough strength to withstand washing.
+In most cases, the cotton fibers are blended with virgin fibers.
+This gives them enough strength to withstand washing.

-In chemical recycling or the molecular method, solvents are used to break textiles down to their molecular building blocks (monomers), filter out dyes and contaminants, and rebuild them into a fiber that is identical to virgin quality.
-The resulting recycled fibers have the same strength and performance characteristics as virgin fibers, which also means that they can be recycled multiple times.
-Although this method helps in achieving fashion circularity, it is incredibly expensive, energy-intensive, and currently lacks the infrastructure to handle the world’s billions of tons of textile waste.
+In chemical recycling, or the molecular method, solvents break textiles down to their molecular building blocks (monomers).
+They filter out dyes and contaminants.
+They then rebuild them into a fiber that is identical to virgin quality.
+The resulting recycled fibers have the same strength and performance characteristics as virgin fibers.
+This also means that they can be recycled multiple times.
+Although this method helps in achieving fashion circularity, it is incredibly expensive and energy-intensive.
+It currently lacks the infrastructure to handle the world’s billions of tons of textile waste.

 The Challenge of Blends